Posted on April 18th, 2008

 Has anyone gotten automation working with Serena Dimensions?
 I’d love to hear from you.

-3 Responses to “Extremely disappointed with Serena Dimensions”
+6 thoughts on “Extremely disappointed with Serena Dimensions”

 1. Anonymous says: